-Officially launched on 22 September 2019, they mark the beginning of the most significant partnership to date between the global banking industry and the UN.
+- Signal the start of the most significant partnership to date between the global banking industry and the UN.

 The 6 Principles, listed below, provide an effective framework to identify the role and responsibilities of the global banking sector in the context of the common effort towards creating a sustainable future.